IllianTheOne/FNaFInPython/README.md

 16.05.2023:

 The main office has been added.
 There are no cameras.
 Monsters cannot spawn and cannot be seen in the light.
+When all energy is lost, nothing happens